 Training Yourself to Walk 5k Comfortably and Quickly

-The longer you are comfortable walking, the easier it will be to walk for up to 90 minutes at a stretch.
+The longer you are comfortable walking, the easier it will be to walk for 60-90 minutes at a stretch.
 The faster you are comfortable walking, the easier it will be to shorten that time by walking with a brisk pace.
 For this kind of distance walk, you will probably want to maintain a relatively steady pace that you know that you can maintain for an entire 3.1 miles.
 While interval walking is great for short distances, you may find that you tire yourself out too quickly to complete the entire 5k walk.

 Try a Fun or Creative 5k Walk (or Run)